nodc-sweden/ifcb-data-pipeline/README.md

 2. **Zip Files**: Creates zip archives containing the `.png` images, MATLAB files, and raw data.
 3. **README and Manifest Creation**: Updates README files with image counts and generates a `MANIFEST.txt` for the final output.

-This process currently supports multiple classifiers, such as: "Baltic", "Skagerrak-Kattegat", "Tångesund", and "iRfcb" and is essential for updating the [`SMHI IFCB plankton image reference library`](https://doi.org/10.17044/scilifelab.25883455).
+This process currently supports multiple classifiers, such as: "Baltic", "Skagerrak-Kattegat", "Tångesund", and "iRfcb" and is essential for updating the [`SMHI IFCB plankton image reference library`](https://doi.org/10.17044/scilifelab.25883455) and EcoTaxa repositories.

 ## License